 Game flow changes were also added.
 Officials now will assess a delay-of-game on a shooter who’s who fades back behind the three point-line before the ball strikes the rim.
 Halftime will be 15 minutes and a delay-of-game penalty to teams who are not ready when the halftime clock expires.
 These rules will probably be addressed the same as the opposing player touching the ball while in disposal, they’ll call a bunch of delay of games first few weeks and then forget about it.

 These are a few of the NBA changes this year.
 I’m sure we’ll hear some more.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!